ArturSousaFerreira/summernote/ESOF-docs/Report-4.md

 In the case of Summernote, we conclude that the observability of test results when applied to these "core" modules of the project is excellent because it is easy to interpret.
 In the case of modules developed by external contributors, the tests seem to be somewhat optional, so their observability depends on the technique used to implement them.

-##### 3. Isolateability
+#### 3. Isolateability

 Isolateablity is the degree to which the component under test can be tested in isolation.

 Building and testing each function in isolation gives a more accurate idea in case of error.
 If we just hope to see everything work out at the end, we will see that in case of error, testing and debugging will be a painful process.
-When problems are encountered, it can be difficult to figure out where in the hierarchy of functions that originated.
+When problems are encountered, it can be difficult to figure out where in the hierarchy of functions they originated.

 It is much better if each routine or class can be exercised as soon as it is written, and before being combined with other parts.
 If we can control the inputs and observe the outputs of a single function, it is relatively easy to find out what this function did.
 If we can only observe the operation of the entire program, it can be very difficult to find out where an incorrect result came from.

-There may be some components that can not be tested in perfect isolation but if there is a partial ordering of functionality tests that allows us to test all other subcomponents first, we can be sure that new problems are in the new code.
+There may be some components that can not be tested in perfect isolation but if there is a partial ordering of functionality tests that allows us to test all other subcomponents first, we can be sure that there are new problems present in the new code.

 Determining an overall degree of isolateability for Summernote would be complicated because it is difficult to predict in which cases isolateability is ideal or not, but the insulation of the various components under test seems good.

-##### 4. Separation of concerns
+#### 4. Separation of concerns

 The separation of concerns is keeping the code for each of these concerns separate.
 Changing the interface should not require changing the business logic code, and vice versa.